Defend time theft allegations

 Retail, Wholesale Department Store Union v Yorkton Cooperative Association, 2017 SKCA 107

-The Arbitration Board found that D.O. had prematurely closed work on two occasions and altered her time sheets to inaccurately reflect her hours.
-There were a few more instances where she was alleged to have committed time theft, but these instances were not able to be definitively proven.
+The Arbitration Board held that D.O. had closed work early on at least two occasions and altered her time sheets accordingly, to inaccurately reflect her work hours.
+There were a few more instances where she was alleged to have committed time theft, but these cases were not able to be definitively proven.
 Although she also lied during the investigation, the Board decided to suspend rather than terminate her employment.

-The Union later contested this decision an appeal to the Court of Queen’s Bench, which overturned the Arbitration Board’s decision to reinstate D.O.
-Ultimately, the court affirmed her termination, underscoring the severity with which Canadian law treats time theft.
-Subsequent efforts by the union to appeal this ruling were unsuccessful, resulting in D.O.’s definitive loss of her position.
+Afterwards, the Union appealed this decision to the Court of Queen’s Bench.
+This Court ended up overturning the Arbitration Board’s decision to reinstate D.O.’s position.
+So, in the end, the Court affirmed D.O’s termination in recognition of the seriousness in which Canadian law views time theft.
+Subsequent efforts by the union to appeal this ruling were unsuccessful, resulting in D.O.’s definitive loss of her job.

 International Union of Elevator Constructors, Local 50 v Otis Canada, 2017 CanLII 53048